 Below is an excerpt from a book project I will probably never finish, in which case it is more properly called a fragment from an unfinished essay.
 So below is a fragment from an unfinished essay.
 Let’s call it Unfinished Essay 2.
 In a fragment from, say, Unfinished Essay 1, I discussed the familial nature of the image of God as the design against which all other forms of human relationality must be judged.
 The fragment below assumes familiarity with that argument from that fragment in Unfinished Essay 1.
 But you’ll manage.

 The story of Cain and Abel in Genesis 4 is has clear intentions.
 It is a ground account of the bird’s flight to follow.
-In principle, it is the same story as Genesis 3—the story of the way sin to divides the human family from one another and from God—but it does have a few significant differences.
+In principle, it is the same story as Genesis 3 (as well as all of the stories of Genesis 5-11)—the story about the way sin divides the human family from one another and from God.
+But it does have a few significant differences.
 While Genesis 3 focuses on the first causes of sin in the parents of the human race, Genesis 4 focuses on the first effects of sin in the children.
 It is therefore naturally more empathetic to the world that begins outside the Garden, the world in which its readers find themselves, the world of Israel, the world of us.
 Genesis 3 also reveals the true faces of the family and its enemy, of the divinely ordered unity and the soulless search for divinity, the ignorance of which produces much strife in subsequent history.
-It is not trivial that it begins with two brothers and ends with an only child.
+It is not trivial that it begins with two brothers and ends with an only child (Gen. 5:1b-3).
 Adam’s world was and has ever since been a world of brothers killing brothers and calling them others.
 If there are any illusions about the way of a man after Adam, any lingering hope of returning to Eden, this story sobers and severs.
 It exists to orient us to the long road ahead, a one-way easterly road that ever polarizes its travelers from the Garden way.
 The Garden gate and its guardian angels will grow smaller and smaller in our rearview memory.

-Cain gets angry—a new emotion enters the Genesis narrative.
+Cain gets angry.
+A new emotion enters the Genesis narrative.
 Anger is a new way of dealing with shame.
-Shame, again, is the ground feeling of heavenly guilt, the impulse to hide from we know not what, only that we must hide ourselves.
+Shame, again, is the horizontal feeling of vertical guilt, the impulse to hide from we know not what, only that we must hide ourselves.
 Shame in the Garden sought a scapegoat, but in this world the scapegoat is ripe for the slaughter.
 It is much the same as what we have already seen.
 An obvious pattern emerges.
-Discord in the divine-human community finds first expression on the ground.
+Discord in the divine-human community finds first expression on the ground—on earth as it is in hell.
 God did not accept Cain’s offering, but he does suggest to Cain that Cain can still be accepted, “if you (Cain) do well.
 If you do not do well, sin is crouching at the door.
-Its desire is for you, but you must rule over it.”
+Its desire is for you, but you must rule over it” (Gen. 4:7).
 Sin crouches at our door.
-It now exists ‘out there’ like a cold front in the open air or a snake pit in a gated community.
+It now exists ‘out there’ like a cold front in the open-air or a snake hole in a gated neighborhood.

 Or does it?
-Where is sin actually located in this story?
+Where is sin, or temptation, or the tempter, actually located in this story?
+Within or without?
 That is perhaps one of the questions this story is designed to answer.
 Regardless, its desire is for Cain.
 All it has to do now—all sin ever has to do—is exploit Cain’s shame.
 Sin has found its dance partner.

-Cain has not sinned at this point in the story, and yet he behaves as like an escaped convict, as though living in the shadow of some past offense, as though guilty before proven innocent.
+Cain has not sinned at this point in the story, yet he behaves as like an escaped convict, as though living in the shadow of some past offense, as though guilty before proven innocent.
 He is impulsive, rash, desperate.
-It is evident that there is more to the scene than meets the eye, a certain underlying tension.
+It is evident that there is more to the scene than meets the eye, like a subterranean fault line under immense pressure.
 The sequence in the Garden story was command, confusion, deception, disobedience.
-In this story, the middle components are indistinct, because they seem to be all that is there.
+In this story, the two middle components are indistinct because they seem to be all that is there.
 The motivations for Cain’s actions are not part of the script.
-They seem, instead, encoded in the heart of the script, perhaps encoded in the heart of Cain.
+They seem, instead, to be encoded in the heart of the script, perhaps encoded in the heart of Cain.

 If the serpent’s whisperings were now in some sense buried in Adam’s seed, his greatest strategy would undoubtedly be to never rear his head again—indeed, he never does again, at least not to ordinary eyes.
 The only thing more dangerous than a talking snake in a Garden is a talking snake in your head.
 That is the kind of thing that will drive a man mad.
 It drove Cain mad.